REUTERS AMERICA NEWS PLAN FOR TUESDAY FEB 2

 Broncos’ Manning says no decision yet on retirement

 SAN JOSE - Denver Broncos quarterback Peyton Manning said on Monday he has not yet decided whether he will retire following Super Bowl 50 and that he is strictly focused on winning his second NFL championship.
-(NFL-SUPERBOWL/MANNING (PIX), moved, 360 words)
+(NFL-SUPERBOWL/MANNING (PIX), moved at 11:32 p.m., 360 words)

 Iraqis running out of food and medicine in besieged Falluja

-BAGHDAD - Tens of thousands of trapped Iraqi civilians are running out of food and medicine in the western city of Falluja, an Islamic State stronghold under siege by security forces.
-(MIDEAST-CRISIS/IRAQ-FALLUJA (UPDATE 2), expect by 1530 GMT/10,30 AM ET, by Stephen Kalin, 900 words)
+BAGHDAD - A senior Iraqi official appeals to the U.S.-led coalition to air-drop food and medicine to tens of thousands of civilians trapped in Falluja, the Islamic State stronghold under siege by security forces.
+(MIDEAST-CRISIS/IRAQ-FALLUJA, moved, 455 words)

 Cuba open for business, ministers tell French executives